HowToAV.tv speaks to Atlona Training Director Ken Eagle about the latest high performance display technology: HDR (High Dynamic Range).

 With HDR displays and all the new features we have in HDR, we not only have our colour palette but a much wider/advanced colour palette which is not flat but deep.
 We have a volume of every shade of colour with that gigantic colour palette.

 We use the same name for two different things.
-Photo HDR and TV HDR are NOT the same.
+Photo HDR and Video HDR are NOT the same.

-TV HDR is exciting; it’s a different way of displaying video content with more luminance, more colour and contrast.
+TV or Video HDR is exciting; it’s a different way of displaying video content with more luminance, more colour and contrast.
 It takes both the display and the content to make that happen.

 Where as Photo HDR is a different process photo HDR is using two or more independent photos and merging them together and taking qualities out of each one to create one finished product.